Technology

 3. Age-appropriate vocabulary

 Language complexity is automatically adjusted based on the child's age.
-This isn't a simple word-length filter — it's built into the generation process so that a story for a toddler uses simple, repetitive language with short sentences, while a story for a 10-year-old uses descriptive prose and more sophisticated vocabulary.
+This isn't a simple word-length filter.
+It's built into the generation process so that a story for a toddler uses simple, repetitive language with short sentences, while a story for a 10-year-old uses descriptive prose and more sophisticated vocabulary.

 4. Controlled inputs